jmal2/Prediction-Models/README.md

-Repository including a summary of prediction models in Python
+This Repository includes a summary of prediction models in Python